fcurella/cookiejar/README.rst

 ``<url>``
 ~~~~~~~~~
 Optional.
 If specified, downloads the template from there instead of using the index.
+Accepts ``pip``-like URLs, as ``git+https://github.com/user/repo.git``.

 ``--index=<url>``
 ~~~~~~~~~~~~~~~~~